Attribinter/Attribinter.Core/src/Attribinter.Common/README.nupkg.md

-# Attribinter.Core
+# Attribinter.Common

-Provides the core components of `Attribinter`.
+Provides common components used by `Attribinter`.

 See [GitHub](https://github.com/Attribinter/Attribinter.Core) for more information.